trek-view/basecamp/_posts/2022-03-25-creating-3d-maps-europe-ski-resorts-part-1.md

 The blue skies that the Alps have seen over the last month have given me some amazing conditions for filming though.

-In total, finishing this morning, I've skied over 1500 kilometers over 27 days.
-In many resorts I've captured almost all the pistes, and some amazing off-piste runs too.
+In total, finishing this morning, I've skied over 1500 kilometers across 27 days.
+In many resorts I have managed to capture almost every marked piste, and some amazing off-piste runs too.

 My aim now is to use the footage I've shot to create street level tours the pistes.